Registration Regulations

 Declaration of Criminal Convictions

-2.1 To safeguard the welfare of staff, students, visitors and the general public, Queen Margaret University will scrutinise any criminal convictions declared on the part of applicants for entry or by matriculating students.
+2.1 To safeguard the welfare of staff, students, visitors and the general public, Queen Margaret University will scrutinise any relevant unspent criminal convictions and relevant live criminal procedures (charges) declared on the part of applicants for entry or by matriculating students.

-2.2 Continuing students will be required to declare, as part of on-line matriculation, whether they have had any criminal conviction in the last 12 months.
+2.2 Continuing students will be required to declare, as part of online matriculation, any relevant unspent criminal convictions and relevant live criminal procedures (charges) not previously made known to the University.
 In the event of a positive response, the process set out in 2.3 below will be followed.

 NOTE: Any student who is subsequently found to have falsified their self declaration will be subject to disciplinary action.

-2.3 Where an applicant or a matriculating student has declared a criminal conviction, identified staff of the University Secretary’s Group will contact the applicant or student to ascertain the nature of the conviction, requesting further information, including the nature of the conviction, date of conviction, nature of sentence etc. The Head of Admissions for incoming students, or the relevant School Manager for continuing students plus the relevant Head of Division in certain cases will review this information and carry out a risk assessment using an established classification taken from the Health and Care Professions Council.
+2.3 Where an applicant or a matriculating student has declared a relevant unspent criminal conviction or relevant live criminal procedures (charges), identified staff of the University Secretary’s Group will contact the applicant or student to ascertain the nature of the conviction or criminal procedures (charges), requesting further information, including the nature of the conviction, date of conviction, nature of sentence etc. The Head of Admissions for incoming students, or the relevant School Manager for continuing students plus the relevant Head of Division in certain cases will review this information and carry out a risk assessment using an established classification taken from the Health and Care Professions Council.
 The following criteria will be considered:

 • Programme requirements